-Offices are incompatible if there is any significant clash of duties or loyalties between the offices or if either officer exercises a supervisory, auditory, or removal power over the other.35 Note there can be specific legislative exceptions to incompatible office rules.36
+Offices are incompatible if there is a potential for any significant clash of duties or loyalties between the offices, or either officer exercises a supervisory, auditory or removal power over the other.
+The prohibition against the simultaneous holding of incompatible offices does not require the existence of an actual conflict between the offices.
+A potential for a significant clash between the two offices is sufficient to trigger the prohibition.35 Note there can be specific legislative exceptions to incompatible office rules.